leastbad/stimulus_reflex_sandbox/README.md

 # StimulusReflex Sandbox

 StimulusReflex allows Rails developers to build reactive UIs without the need for SPAs like React.
-However, the server-side nature of Rails and SR has meant that *until now*m it's been difficult to easily provide interactive examples that you can embed in a blog.
+However, the server-side nature of Rails and SR has meant that - *until now* - it's been difficult to easily provide interactive examples that you can embed in a blog.

 Enter... the StimulusReflex Sandbox.